 Many travelers stress out when delays happen.
 This is natural.
 The reality is that there is not much you can do.
 Accepting this and reminding yourself that you will get there will help your mental state.

 Let’s face it: The gate agents get swamped when delays happen.
 If you are standing in a long line, be on your phone to the airline’s 800 number while you wait.
 Then get assistance from whoever is available first.

 The more information you have the better.
 Know what other flight options are.
+A quick hop on the airline’s website or an aggregator like Kayak.com can provide you with some ideas.
 A sample dialogue I’ve used:

 Me: Hi there.
 I understand that you are swamped and I want to make this as easy as possible.
 I am probably going to miss my connection due to the delay.
 Is there any way you can protect me on the 4:30?
-Or maybe there’s availability on Continental’s 5pm?
+Or maybe there’s availability on the United 5pm flight?

 Agent: Sure thing.
 Let me check.
 (Secretly thinking- thank you for not yelling and for helping me out.)

 Not sure whether you’ll miss your connection or not?
 If you may make your original flight under the best case scenario, ask the agent to protect you in case of the worst.
 An agent can “protect” you on another flight so that you have a backup.
 This action does not delete your original reservation so you still have the option of using it if you make it in time.
 Do not accept a flight change unless you are absolutely certain that you will not make your original connection.